 Stan's Blue Note, which opened in 1952, is one of those timeless, slightly divey spots on Greenville that we hope never changes.
 Owner Mike McRae claims his place is the "oldest, continuously open bar in Dallas," according to the Lakewood Advocate, and it is still vibing strong with the community, as Stan's was voted Best Sports Bar in Dallas in D Magazine in 2019 and won both Best Bar and Best Place to Watch a Game from Advocate Magazine in 2021.

 Photo by Time Out Tavern

 Timeout advertises itself as "the best sports dive in Dallas," and that is exactly what it is!
-This place has character, a real neighborhood charm, and it has specials every day of the week, which makes it our kind of place.
+This is another shamelessly divey haunt with character, a real neighborhood charm, and specials every day of the week, which makes it our kind of place.
 Though there is no food menu at Timeout, many of the surrounding restaurants routinely deliver there.

 Team Love List has been consistent patrons of Cannons Corner for the past year and it is one of our favorite places to eat, drink and watch sports.
 They have plenty of TVs and they never mind to change a channel for you.
-They also have the nicest possible employees who will because your new best friends by the end of the game!
+They also have the greatest staff and servers who will become your new best friends by the end of the game!